- Home

 Discover how we set out our charges and learn about the different factors that influence how much you pay for our services.

 Every five years the water industry regulator, Ofwat, sets the amount that can be collected from customers through bills.
 The amount we can collect from customers was last agreed with Ofwat in 2019, which applies to the period 2020-21 to 2024-25.
-Any changes to what was agreed is controlled by law and our operating licence.
+Any changes to what was agreed are controlled by law and our operating licence.

 We prepare a five-year business plan, which sets out our proposed commitments, investments and how much this will cost.
-Our customers are a very important part in creating our business plan.
+Our customers play a very important part in creating our business plan.
 We consult with customers at length and take their views into account.
 Ofwat reviews our business plan to inform the appropriate amount we can collect from customers over the five-year period.

 Ofwat then sets a price formula that enables us to put the plan into practice while limiting increases in our charges each year.
 This formula uses the November rate for inflation to set prices for the following year.
 The water industry uses the Consumer Price Index including Housing Costs (CPIH) as the measure for inflation.